Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 thus dynamically setting an effective $\theta_\text{QCD}$ parameter to zero.
 The axion may be embedded in a UV theory if, for example, it is a pseudo-Goldstone boson associated with the spontaneous breakdown of a $U(1)_\text{PQ}$ global symmetry.
 There are two popular realizations of this idea in which the PQ symmetry is broken by a complex scalar that obtains a VEV: Dine-Fischler-Srednicki-Zhitnitsky (DFSZ; \cite{Zhitnitsky:1980tq,Dine:1981rt}) and Kim-Shifman-Vainshtein-Zakharov (KSVZ;~\cite{Kim:1979if,Shifman:1979if}).
 On the other hand, many different theories of BSM physics lead to similar pseudo-scalar fields in the low-energy effective theory.
 These more general pseudo-scalars are usually called ALPs and might not be connected to the strong CP problem.
 Various types of axions and ALPs have been discussed in particle physics and cosmology~(see recent examples in \refcite{Kim:2008hd,Sikivie:2009qn,Marsh:2015xka,Ballesteros:2016euj,DiLuzio:2020wdo,Choi:2020rgn} and references therein).

 If the axion results from PQ symmetry breaking, the transition could result in GWs.
 Although in weakly coupled theories the PQ transition is typically second order, FOPTs often occur in strongly coupled theories.
 To produce a detectable signal, the PQ transition should take place after inflation.
 If the PQ symmetry was ever restored after inflation, axion strings could produce an additional contribution to the stochastic GW background~\cite{Gorghetto:2021fsn}.
+A dark axion can also give rise to GW signals \cite{Bigazzi:2020avc}.
 The phase transition could be supercooled in the QCD axion model~\cite{VonHarling:2019rgb}, which would lower the transition temperature and thus enhance the GWs signals~\cite{DelleRose:2019pgi}.
 The GW signals resulting from a PQ or $U(1)$ breaking phase transition may in fact already lie within the sensitivity of LIGO and could potentially be probed by future GW experiments~\cite{Dev:2019njv,Ghoshal:2020vud,Ringwald:2020vei}.